aembke/fred.rs/README.md

 **It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `auth` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

+If this is not possible callers need to ensure that the default user can run the two commands above.
+Additionally, it is recommended to move any calls to the `auth` command inside the `on_reconnect` block.

 ## Tests

 To run the unit and integration tests: